Blohm & Voss BV 141: Into flight

+Vogt came up with several other asymmetric designs, including the piston-jet P.194.01, but none of those were actually built.
+Several wrecked BV 141s were found by advancing Allied forces.
+One aircraft was captured by British forces and sent to England for examination.
+No examples survive today.

 Design

-The Plexiglas-glazed crew gondola on the starboard side strongly resembled that found on the Fw 189, and housed the pilot, observer and rear gunner, while the fuselage on the port side led smoothly from the BMW 132N radial engine to a tail unit.
+All three crew (pilot, observer and rear gunner) of the BV 141 was seated within a gondola, which was extensively glazed with Plexiglas.
+This gondola was positioned on the starboard side of the engine and strongly resembled that found on the Fw 189.
+The fuselage was located on the port side and led smoothly from the BMW 132N radial engine to a tail unit.
 At first glance, the placement of weight would have induced tendency to roll, but the weight was evenly supported by lift from the wings.